pankrator/IP-2016/README.md

 }
 ```

-Can you realize what these operations do?
+Can you realize what each program does?

 ## Data types